Movement transparency 100%

 Governance Structure

-Doing what’s right.
-This has always been a guiding principle at CBA, where we seek to adhere to the highest standards of corporate governance.
-To this end, the Company has a reporting and guideline-setting structure for Compliance and Governance.
+Do what's right.
+This is CBA, which has always sought to guide its performance by the highest standards of corporate governance.
+In this sense, the Company has a reporting structure and establishment of guidelines for the Compliance and Governance area.

-Compliance has its own structure, reporting to the Legal, Compliance and Governance Officer, and a direct reporting line to the Statutory Audit Committee, composed solely of 100% independent members.
+The Compliance area has its own structure, reporting to the Legal, Compliance and Governance Officer, in addition to reporting directly to the Statutory Audit Committee.

 The practice’s organizational chart can be seen in our Annual Report and Governance Manual.